Updated on:

 Popular E-Commerce Sites in Oman

 Oman has been gradually opening itself in recent years to both online and mobile e-commerce.
 According to Muscatdaily, Oman’s e-commerce market is expected to record more than 20% average annual growth between 2021 and 2026.
-And the value of the sultanate’s e-commerce market- valued at $2.19 bn in 2020 is expected to reach 6.52bn by 2026.
+Oman’s current e-commerce market is valued at USD $391.7 Million, with a growth rate of 7.3% since just last year.
 It’s also worth noting that the Ministry of Commerce, Industry, and Investment Promotion is continuously influencing people to adopt e-commerce for shopping, import, and other activities.
+The most popular e-commerce sectors in Oman are Electronics, followed by Hobby and Leisure, then Fashion, Furniture, and Grocery.

-Following is a list of the most popular e-commerce websites in Oman 2021:
+Following is a list of some of the most popular e-commerce websites in Oman 2024:

 Amazon.com